joeldenverdev/backend_mod_1_prework/section4/README.md

 - Have the time estimates matched up with your experience?
 - When you sit down to start working, do you have a clear goal of what you want to accomplish and in how much time?
 If so, how aligned is that to what actually happens?
 - How do you work best - in 2 hour blocks, 4 hour blocks, etc?
 Do you take breaks regularly?
 Do you have a system to hold yourself accountable to taking breaks?
+    - The honest answer is that I've had to help at my mom's house almost every day for the last few weeks, after she had a surgery, so the study schedule I made has gone out of the window.
+Thankfully, I started the pre-work pretty early which has allowed me some buffer time when things were very hectic.
+Generally, I think that I get through some of the material a bit quicker than I was anticipating, but I also stop to take a lot of notes.
+I'm looking forward to having some structured time for `section4` and `final_prep`.

 You've probably heard of the Pomodoro Technique in Mod 0 classes (and elsewhere, maybe!).
 During this final section of pre-work, we are going to ask that you follow this technique.
 Please read about it [here](https://www.dovico.com/blog/2020/08/26/the-pomodoro-technique-how-to-manage-your-work-time-and-flow-the-easy-way/).
 The article doesn't mention writing down Step 1, but we ask that you find a special spot in your notebook where you do this for each work session.
 In the deliverables, we will ask that you share what you wrote down for Step 1 of the technique each time you started a new task. _Note: if the 25 minutes on/3-5 minutes off isn't best for you, you do **not** have to follow that!
 The main focus of this is setting an intention and continuing to better understand your working style._